BlobAWV/ItemStages-NPE-fix/README.md

 # Game Stages
+*1.20.1 version is not altered in any way, change the branch to 1.16.5 forge to see what is changed.*

 Game Stages provides a framework for creating modpack progression systems in Minecraft.
 These progression systems are built using stages which are named true/false flags which are stored on a per-player basis.
 Stages are not linear and have no implicit connection or dependency on each other.